Library of Agudas Chassidei Chabad

-The library also contains more than 100,000 letters, artifacts, and pictures belonging to, written by and for the rebbes of Chabad and their Hasidim complete the collection.
+The library contains more than 100,000 letters, artifacts, and pictures belonging to, written by and for the rebbes of Chabad and their Hasidim complete the collection.
 Notable among the collection is the siddur of the Baal Shem Tov, which is kept in a locked safe and is only handled by the head librarian.

 History

 Following a court case regarding ownership of the library in 1987, it greatly expanded.
 In 1992 it opened its reading room, and exhibition hall in 1994.

 Throughout the history of the Chabad movement, a central collection of books and manuscripts was in the possession of the Rebbe of every generation.
 In earlier generations—at the end of 18th century and in the early 19th century—this collection was relatively small.
 Little remains of the original collections, for almost all books and manuscripts were either destroyed in the frequent fires plaguing small towns in those days or were lost in various other upheavals and crisis situations over the generations.
 The bulk of the existing collection began to form in the third generation of Chabad—during the mid-19th century—and progressively expanded over time to become one of the world's most prominent Judaic libraries.
 Most of the collections of the first and second Chabad Rebbe's were lost or destroyed.
 During Chabad's third generation, under Rabbi Menachem Mendel Schneersohn (1789–1866), known for his major Talmudic-Halachic work, Tzemach Tzedek, a more substantial collection took form.
 It became the nucleus of the central Chabad collection, which continued to grow during the following generations.

 The library is divided into three main sections: The Lubavitch Collection, The Collection of Rabbi Yosef Yitzchak Schneersohn, and The Collection of Rabbi Menachem Mendel Schneerson.